Prakharanand000/TFL-Cycling-Assessment/README.md

-# TFL Cycling Analysis & Bike Demand Forecasting 🚴‍♂️📊
+# Transport for London Cycling Analysis & Bike Demand Forecasting 🚴‍♂️📊

 A comprehensive data analysis project exploring Transport for London (TFL) cycling usage patterns from 2021-2023, with machine learning models for bike demand forecasting to support strategic expansion into the short-term rental cycle business.